ecofriendly homestead

 Calendula Flowers: A plethora of benefits

-Calendula is far more than just a pretty addition to the garden.
-It’s a dream for regenerative or permaculture gardeners.
-It has healing properties for the herbalist, soil health support for the regenerative gardener, and pest control for the organic advocate.
+Calendula is an easy addition to add bright color to any garden.
+Plus, it has something for everyone: healing properties for the herbalist, soil health support for the regenerative gardener, and pest control for the organic advocate.

 If you are looking for a new plant to add biodiversity and vibrance into your garden, look no further than Calendula officinalis.